deepsingh132/CUScan/privacy-policy.md

 ---
 layout: default
-title: Another page
+title: Privacy Policy
-description: This is just another page
+description: Don't Worry !
+Your Data Is In Safe Hands 👍🏻
 ---

 ## Welcome to CUScan's Privacy Policy Page